nvidia-holoscan/holoscan-sdk/docs/gxf/doc/std/StandardExtension.rst

 **max_waiting_count**

 The maximum number of waiting messages.
-If exceeded the codelet will stop pulling messages out of the input queue.
+If exceeded, the codelet will stop pulling messages out of the input queue.

 * Flags: GXF_PARAMETER_FLAGS_NONE
 * Type: GXF_PARAMETER_TYPE_UINT64